 Mental illness showed up in me at a young age, beginning with O.C.D. and morphing into full blown depression by my teen years.
 Although those things were difficult to deal with as a kid, dealing with having a mentally ill parent was just as difficult, if not more.

-The thought that I could put my own children through something similar to my own experience never really occurred to me.
+The thought that I could put my own children through something similar to my own experience, never really occurred to me.
 I dont know why it didn’t.
 I believe I sincerely thought that I could raise my children relatively unscathed by my illness.
 I couldn’t have been more wrong.

 Being in denial that my children have been affected negatively by my illness wouldn’t help a damn thing.
-In fact, I would really like to put us in family therapy to help us cope with the past, present and future.
+In fact, I would really like to put us in family therapy to help us cope with the past, present, and future.

 Hopefully I can convince the rest of their family to be supportive of the therapy.
 After all, it is mainly for the children’s benefit.

 I wish my kids could see what’s in my heart.
-They would see the unconditional love and devotion I feel toward them.
+They would see the unconditional love and devotion I feel for them.
 They aren’t just my babies, they are amazing human beings.
 They truly are the whole package.
 Smart, funny, compassionate, the kind of kids women dream about having.

-I’m certain that we will not get through our life together unscathed.
+We will not get through our life together unscathed.
 It’s not possible.
 Getting through it and becoming stronger and better is possible for everyone involved.
 That’s a challenge I’m willing to accept.